 From a theoretical prospective, it would be extremely difficult to create a scenario in which forecasting was not an important component in the decision making process of a business simulation.
-Most total enterprise simulations require both a strategic planning process and decision making.
+Most total enterprise simulations require both strategic planning processes and decision making processes.
 Neither of these processes could proceed effectively unless the players forecast some form of competitive response from the strategic standpoint and the market-place response from the decision making perspective.
 For it to be otherwise, the participants would just be guessing or grasping at straws in the wind for direction.
+Capon and Palij (1994) reported that strategic forecasts were more accurate when greater levels of competition existed; and that superior forecasting performance was positively associated with superior firm performance.